RyanGosden/TheTimesValidation/README.md

 ####V1.0
 ######Upcoming Changes:
-* System testing
 * Form Testing
 * Accessibility testing
-* Change 'username availability' to backend (This will save downloading the whole user.json file)
+~~ * Change 'username availability' to backend (This will save downloading the whole user.json file) ~~

 ######Known Issues:
-* When typing less than 7 characters in password field, form validation fails although error message is not displayed.
+~~* When typing less than 7 characters in password field, form validation fails although error message is not displayed.~~